-- Launched in 2004 and updated in 2008, it is now in its second phase; - Focuses on four growth "rectangles", one of which is "Enhancement of Agricultural Sector".
-This covers: - → improved productivity and diversification of agriculture; land reform and clearing of mines; fishery reform; and forestry reform.
+- Focuses on four growth "rectangles," one of which is "Enhancement of Agricultural Sector."
+This covers:

+- > Improved productivity and diversification of agriculture;

+- > Land reform and clearing of mines;

+- > Fishery reform; and

+- > Forestry reform.

-In the chapter on land reform and mining, the government promises to strive for the implementation of the Land Law as well as land distribution for the benefit of the poor.
-It sets forth the aim of "strengthen[ing] an equitable and efficient system of land management, distribution, and utilization, including land registration and distribution, land
+In the chapter on land reform and de-mining, the government promises to strive for the implementation of the Land Law and land distribution for the benefit of the poor.
+It sets forth the aim of "strengthen[ing] an equitable and efficient system of land management, distribution, and utilization, including land registration and distribution, land tenure security, eradication of illegal settlements and land grabbing, and the control of land ownership concentration for speculative purposes."
+It also gives priority to the strengthening of the land tenure rights of people who need small lots for settlement and family production within the SLC framework.

-The chapter on forestry reform emphasizes sustainable forest management, protected area management, and community forestry.
+The chapter on forestry reform emphasizes sustainable forest management, protected area management, and Community Forestry.

-Cambodia Millennium Development Goals (CMDGs)
+Cambodia Millenium Development Goals (CMDGs) [updated in 2005]

-Goal 1 of the CMDGs is the eradication of extreme poverty.
-However, as updated by the government in 2005, Goal 1 does not directly include pro-poor redistribution of land.
+Goal 1 of the CMDGs is the "eradicat[ion of] extreme poverty."
+However, as updated by the Government, Goal 1 does not directly include pro-poor redistribution of land.